Krakatit (film)

 Krakatit is a 1948 Czechoslovak science fiction mystery film directed by Otakar Vávra, starring Karel Höger as a chemist who suffers from delirium and regret after inventing a powerful explosive.
 The film is based on Karel Čapek's novel with the same title, written in 1922.
-The name is derived from the volcano Krakatoa.
+The name is derived from the volcano Krakatoa, which violently erupted in 1883.

 Plot

 A barely conscious, unidentified man is given intensive care by a doctor and a nurse.
 The man's hands are badly burned and cut.
 The doctor tells the nurse to give the man oxygen.

-A sequence begins where the man walks along a street in delirium.
+A sequence begins where the man walks along a street while in a delirium.
 An old classmate, Jiří Tomeš, greets him and we learn that the man's name is Prokop.
 He speaks incoherently about an explosion and something he calls krakatit.
 Jiří brings him home and puts him in bed.
 In a dream, a university professor asks Prokop about krakatit.
 He answers that it is a powerful explosive, named after the volcano Krakatoa, and explains its formula.
 As the dream ends we see that Jiří has written the formula down.
 Prokop wakes up alone in Jiří's apartment.
-He finds a note which says that Jiří has gone to his father.
+He finds a note which says that Jiří has gone to see his father.
 Prokop opens the door when a veiled woman rings the bell.
 She begs Prokop to deliver a letter to Jiří.
 Prokop, still not recovered, decides to visit Jiří's father, a countryside doctor.
-An old, horse-powered mail carrier gives Prokop lift.
-Upon arriving he learns that Jiří has not visited his father in a long time.
-Prokop collapses.
+An old mail carrier driving a horse carriage in the snow gives Prokop a lift to help him visit Jiří´s father.
+Upon arriving he learns that Jiří has not visited his father in a long time and then Prokop collapses suddenly.

 Tended by the doctor and his daughter Anči, Prokop slowly recovers, but cannot recall what has happened.
-One day he reads in a newspaper about krakatit, which is being promoted by someone named Carson, and Prokop suddenly remembers the explosion in his laboratory.
+One day he reads in a newspaper a story about krakatit, which is being promoted by someone named Carson, and Prokop suddenly remembers the explosion in his laboratory.
 He rushes to the laboratory where he meets Carson, a representative from Balttin Works, a foreign weapon manufacturer.
-Carson explains that Jiří had sold them Prokop's stock of krakatit and the formula, and that their experiments with krakatit have shown that it is a highly deadly explosive which can be detonated with high-frequency radio signals.
-However while they have the formula, they have failed to figure out the production procedure, and offer Prokop to work for them.
-Prokop declines but is brought to the Balttin palace by force.
+Carson explains that Jiří had sold them Prokop's stock of krakatit and the formula, and that their experiments with krakatit have shown that it is a highly dangerous explosive which can be detonated remotely from a great distance with high-frequency radio signals.
+However while they have the formula, they have failed to figure out the production procedure, and offer Prokop employment so he can work on their research.
+Prokop declines, but is brought to the Balttin palace by force and is set to work in a chemical laboratory.